We can ALL prevent suicide.

 According to the National Association of School Psychologists, suicide is the second leading cause of death among school-age youth.
 However, suicide is preventable.
 Youth who are contemplating suicide frequently give warning signs of their distress.
 Parents, teachers, and friends are in a key position to pick up on these signs and get help.
 Most important is to never take these warning signs lightly or promise to keep them secret.
 When all adults and students in a school community are committed to making suicide prevention a priority - and are empowered to take the correct actions - we can help youth before they engage in behavior with irreversible consequences.

 Did you know...?

-The Willamette Education Service District, in partnership with Lines for Life and local mental health agencies, provides support to 21 school districts in the Marion, Polk and Yamhill counties.
+The Willamette ESD, in partnership with Lines for Life and local mental health agencies, provides support to 21 school districts in the Marion, Polk, and Yamhill counties.
 As part of our suicide prevention program we:

-- offer free "gatekeeper" training such as QPR (Question, Refer, Persuade) - a 2 hour educational program on the National Registry of Evidence-Based Programs and Practices designed to teach the warning signs of a suicide crisis and how to respond.
+- Offer free "gatekeeper" training to schools such as QPR (Question, Refer, Persuade) - a 2-hour evidence-based educational program designed to teach the warning signs of a suicide crisis and how to respond.

-- provide updated protocols, procedures and forms - such as a School Based Suicide Resource Guide, Suicide Risk Assessment - Level 1 (English and Spanish), and a Safety Plan (English and Spanish) with local and national crisis line phone numbers.
+- Provide updated protocols, procedures, and forms - such as a School-Based Suicide Resource Guide, Suicide Risk Assessment - Level 1, and a Student Coping Plan with local and national crisis line phone numbers.